Herzl Bodinger: Early life and education

-Bodinger's father, Yitzhak, was born in 1913 in Suceava, Romania, and immigrated to Mandatory Palestine in 1933; A member of Haganah, he joined the British police's detective department while keeping his membership of Haganah a secret.
+Bodinger's father, Yitzhak, was born in 1913 in Suceava, Romania, and immigrated to Mandatory Palestine in 1933; A member of Haganah, he joined the Palestine Police Force's detective department while keeping his membership of Haganah a secret.
 His mother, Dina Shalem, was born in Mumbai, India, in 1921, and immigrated to Haifa in 1935.
-She worked at the British Air Force Operations Center.
+She worked at the Royal Air Force Operations Center.
 The couple met in 1941 and married the following year.
 They had three children, Herzl being the firstborn.
 Yitzhak fought for Israel's independence during the 1948 Palestine War, also known as the 1948 Arab-Israeli War, and later joined the Israel Police as one of its founders.

 Bodinger was born in Haifa in 1943.
 He grew up in Kiryat Motzkin and later enrolled in a boarding school in Haifa.
 In 1961, he joined the IAF and finished his pilot training two years later.
 In 1964, he was nearly killed after his plane's engines malfunctioned, forcing him to make an emergency landing.
 As a result, he suffered a back injury and spent several months in rehabilitation.

 Later, he graduated from Bar-Ilan University with a bachelor's in economics and business administration, and he then completed a course at Harvard University in the United States.